Lyam0udi/GitGitHubLearning/README.md

 - **Interactive Rebasing:** With interactive rebasing, you can modify, squash, or reorganize commits to create a clean and meaningful commit history.
 - **Rebasing vs. Merging:** Understand when to use rebasing and when to use merging to maintain a coherent project history.

+### Cherry-Picking

+**Cherry-picking** is the process of selecting and applying specific commits from one branch to another.
+This technique is handy when you want to pick and choose specific changes without merging an entire branch.

+Key points to explore:
+- **Selecting Commits:** Learn how to identify and choose the commits you want to cherry-pick into another branch.
+- **Applying Commits:** Apply selected commits to your current branch while maintaining the commit message and changes.